 A. Neither this Agreement nor any rights or obligations hereunder shall be assignable by either party hereto without the prior written consent of the other party, nor shall the duties imposed herein be delegated by either party without the prior written consent of the other party.

-B. Given the MDHHS’s requirements of the Payor under Part II(A); Section 7.0 (Provider Network Services) in the MDHHS/PIHP Contract, the Provider shall notify the Payor, pursuant to this Agreement, within four (4) days of any changes to the composition of Provider’s subcontractors that hinder the Provider’s ability to fulfill its obligation to provide required services to Medicaid eligibles.
-On an on-going basis, Provider shall forward monthly to Payor its provider network listing.
+B. Given the MDHHS’s requirements of the Payor under Part II(A); Section 7.0 (Provider Network Services) in the MDHHS/PIHP Contract, the Provider shall notify the Payor, pursuant to this Agreement, within three (3) days of any changes to the composition of the provider network organizations that negatively affect access to care.
+Provider shall have procedures to address changes in its network that negatively affect access to care.
+Changes in provider network composition that Payor determines to negatively affect recipient access to covered services may be grounds for sanctions (42 CFR 438.207(c)(3))

+.

 C. This Agreement shall be binding upon the parties hereto and their respective successors and permitted assigns.